CoCoEdit: Content-Consistent Image Editing via Region Regularized Reinforcement Learning: More Experimental Details and Results

 To validate the effectiveness of the major components of our method, we conduct an ablation study on the pixel-level similarity reward $r_{sim}$, the positive regularizer $L_{ner}^+$, and the negative regularizer $L_{er}^-$ in~\cref{tab:exp_rsim_reg}.

 \textbf{Effect of Similarity Reward.} Here, the ratio of rewards is 0.8:0.2.
 Comparing the first two rows, $r_{sim}$ yields a noticeable improvement in PSNR across both benchmarks, which indicates that the similarity reward signal effectively guides the model to maintain the structural integrity of the original image during the editing process.
-However, $r_{sim}$ can only provide limited improvement of consistency.
+Therefore, $r_{sim}$ can only provide limited improvement of consistency.
+Finally, removing $r_{sim}$ from the full configuration results in a performance degradation in both metrics.
+Optimal performance is achieved by the combination of all techniques.

 \textbf{Effect of Positive Regularizer.} In the third row, $L_{ner}^+$ leads to a significant boost of consistency, achieving the highest PSNR scores of 22.623dB and 19.416dB.
 This confirms that explicitly penalizing deviations in the non-editing regions is crucial for preserving non-edit regions.
 However, we observe a slight drop in the Overall editing score, suggesting that an overly strict focus on content preservation on non-edit regions will constrain the generative flexibility in the editing region.